gertjanvanzwieten/vimdecrypt/README.md

 Vimdecrypt lifts two relevant files from the vim source, blowfish.c and sha256.c, and interfaces them in a simple command line tool.
-Data is read either from a file or from stdin, and decrypted data is written to stdout.
+Data is read from a file, decrypted data is written to stdout.

-    cat data | vimdecrypt
-    vimdecrypt data
+    vimdecrypt path_to_data

 The password is obtained via GNU getpass which does not interfere with stdin/stdout redirection.